shadowsocks/shadowsocks-org/src/content/en/download/02-servers.md

 ## C with libev

 shadowsocks-libev is a lightweight and full featured port for embedded devices and low end boxes.
-It's a pure C implementation and has a very small footprint about several megabytes for thousands of connections.
+It's a pure C implementation and has a very small footprint (several megabytes) for thousands of connections.
 This port is maintained by [@madeye].

-Install pre-built packages for Debian/Ubuntu system
+Install pre-built packages for Debian/Ubuntu distributions:

-For Debian Wheezy, Ubuntu 12.04 or any distribution with libssl > 1.0.1
+On Debian Wheezy, Ubuntu 12.04 or any distribution with libssl > 1.0.0

 ``` bash
 $ echo "deb http://shadowsocks.org/debian wheezy main" >> /etc/apt/source.list
 ```

-Or for Debian Squeeze, Ubuntu 11.04, or any distribution with libssl > 0.9.8, but < 1.0.0
+On Debian Squeeze, Ubuntu 11.04, or any distribution with libssl > 0.9.8, but < 1.0.0

 ```bash
 $ echo "deb http://shadowsocks.org/debian squeeze main" >> /etc/apt/source.list